youngboy/engine-docs/source/schema-history.md

 <h2 id="setup">Publishing a schema</h2>

-To get started with schema history in Engine, you need to publish the current version of your schema.
+To get started with schema history in Apollo Engine, you need to publish the current version of your schema.
 Here's how:

 <h3 id="install-apollo-cli">Install Apollo CLI</h3>

-Schemas are published to Engine using the Apollo command line interface.
+Schemas are published to Apollo Engine using the Apollo command line interface.
 To use this, you can either install the CLI globally, or as a development dependency.
 To install the Apollo CLI globally, run the following command in your terminal:

 ```bash
 npm i --global apollo